AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 treeData.removeIndexOn("value");
 ```

-The following sample allows you to compare the time required for [searching](#searching) items with an index and without it:
+The data in the following sample is randomly generated, and there are, among others, two data fields with different names and identical values.
+A simple [search](#searching) is performed by the first field and an indexed search by the second one, which allows comparing their speed.
+Please note that for illustrative purposes the displayed time includes the time it takes for the chart to be rendered.

 {sample}WD\_Data\_Tree\_14{sample}